ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 ---

 {{site.data.keyword.attribute-definition-list}}

 # Bandwidth allocation for Block Storage volumes
 {: #block-storage-bandwidth}

+Understand how instance bandwidth is distributed between networking and {{site.data.keyword.block_storage_is_short}} volumes.
+Adjust the storage-networking bandwidth ratio and optimize data volume bandwidth allocation for your workload in the console, from the CLI, with the API or Terraform.
+{: shortdesc}

 Instance bandwidth is distributed between networking and storage resources.
-The storage bandwidth is divided between the boot volume and the attached data volumes.
-You can adjust the storage-networking bandwidth ratio in the console, from the CLI or with the API.
-After that change, you can adjust the portion of available bandwidth that is allocated to the data volumes by detaching and reattaching them.
-The maximum bandwidth for your volumes is constrained by both the virtual server instance's and the volume's bandwidth limits.
+The storage bandwidth is divided or shared between the boot volume and the attached data volumes.
+The maximum bandwidth for your volume is constrained by both the virtual server instance's and the volume's bandwidth limits.
-{: shortdesc}

 ## Adjusting Volume bandwidth vs Network bandwidth ratio
 {: #storage-network-bandwidth}